mkaz/libro/readme.md

 # Libro

-Track your books read on the command-line in a sqlite3 database.
+📚 Libro: A simple command-line tool to track your reading history, with your data stored locally in a SQLite database.

 ## Usage